D-200021/Using-php-and-mysql-develop-a-fully-functional-login-and-registration-form./README.md

 2) This project has login forms with Registration forms.
 3) Registration forms has password matching.
 4) Login forms has forget password feature .

+Note:- user's has to create it's own database